thomasjbradley/markbot-server/README.md

 It’s a small single page application that expects a query string of parameters.
 It’s capable of running on Google App Engine, but is not necessary.

-☛ `config.example.php` — Rename to just `config.php` and enter your Canvas API authentication key.
+☛ `config.example.php` — Rename to just `config.php` and enter your API authentication keys.

 ```php
 $canvas_api_key = 'CANVAS_API_KEY';
 $github_api_key = 'GITHUB_API_KEY';
 ```

-*The GitHub API key is necessary to get the GitHub user who submitted the pull request.*
+*The GitHub API key is used to get username of the person who submitted the pull request.*

 ☛ `user-map.example.php` — Rename to just `user-map.php`.
 Fill with mappings of GitHub usernames to Canvas user IDs.